 There’s only you and me and we just disagree”

-It’s never a good idea to pick a fight with one’s spouse, but doing so in public for all to see seems to me like asking for trouble.
+It’s never a good idea to pick a fight with one’s spouse, but fighting about politics in public for all to see seems to me like asking for trouble.
 And should things come to a head, at least in Colorado the domestic relations judge would not even care who won that argument.
-Right vs wrong is meaningless in a no-fault state!
+Right vs wrong, and politics, are meaningless in a no-fault state!